 Parks and open space were central to the 1909 Plan of Chicago.
 Daniel Burnham's vision helped to preserve open corridors of land—our parks, forest preserves, and the lakefront; contributing immeasurably to the welfare of our residents.
 Today, the region has about 50,000 acres of recreational open space or parks and about 250,000 acres of conservation open space.
 Yet Burnham's network of open space remains a work in progress.

-The GO TO 2040 plan recommends the following steps to strengthen our green infrastructure network:
+The ON TO 2050 plan recommends the following steps to strengthen our green infrastructure network:

 More about Open Space

 Parks and preserves contribute to our quality of life.
 The region's residents regularly visit open spaces and consider these top amenities in quality-of-life surveys.
 If the opportunity exists, people prefer to live near parks and natural areas, which translates into increase in property value near these amenities.
 We also know that parks are associated with improved public health; the amount of nearby park space is a significant predictor of increased physical activity levels in children as well as adults.
 Parks help build community and foster social connections, either through hosting organized recreational activities or simply providing a public space for neighbors to gather.

 In addition to recreational opportunities, we now recognize that our open spaces are performing valuable ecosystem services, such as water purification, flood protection, and potentially even adaptation to climate change.
 Natural areas help ensure the replenishment of aquifers with uncontaminated water, which benefits communities depending on groundwater for their drinking water.
 Floodplains and wetlands play a significant role in flood reduction by providing space to store rising waters, which may prove essential if climate change results in larger storm events.
 Climate change may also change the migratory patterns of species and having connected areas of protected open space can help them move between large blocks of habitat.